oresat/oresat-linux-manager/README.md

 # Oresat Linux CANdaemon

+The CANdaemon is the Linux board controller / CAN interface program for all Linux boards on OreSat.
-The CANdaemon is built ontop of [CANopenNode], with an extra thread to allow apps to commicate and control other daemons over dbus.
+It is built ontop of [CANopenNode] and interfaces with [Systemd], allowing the master CAN node to control everything on the board over CAN.
-The CANdaemon can commicate with Systemd, the Oresat Linux Updater daemon, and the main process daemon ([GPS], [StarTracker], [OreSatLive], or the Cirrus Flux Camera daemon depending on which board).
-It will act as the CANbus front end for all processes on an OreSat Linux board.
-The CANdaemon is ment to be a node on the CANbus, not the Network Manager.
+The CANdaemon is ment to be a node on the CANbus, not the master node.

 ![](docs/OreSatLinuxDiagram.jpg)